dysquard/pgpa/README.md

   **Do not turn off USB debugging after activation.**

-## Common Problems
-   **If you have any connection problem(especially on Win7), please install USB Driver of your phone brand from its official website.**

 ## Troubleshoot
  If you have any trouble, please send post on our <a href="https://www.facebook.com/PandaGamingStudio/posts/">Facebook Group</a> or post an issue on <a href="https://github.com/dysquard/pgpa/issues/new">GitHub</a>.
 Please CLEARLY describe your phone model, OS version and other related details for your encountered problems.